 Hopefully, that type of ostrich emulation is rapidly becoming a thing of the past.
 Yet I know when all is said and done, thousands of organizations hit by natural and man-made disasters will have suffered far more damage than would have occurred with a fully developed crisis communications plan in place.
 This has also been painfully true for scores of clients I have served over the past 30+ years.
 Even the best crisis management professional is playing catch up – with more damage occurring all the time – when the organization has no crisis communications infrastructure already in place.

-I would like to believe organizations worldwide are finally "getting it" about crisis preparedness, whether we're talking about crisis communications, disaster response or business continuity.
-Certainly, client demand for advance preparation has increased dramatically in the past half-decade, at least for my consultancy.
-But I fear there is, in fact, little change in what I have said in the past - that 95 percent of American organizations remain either completely unprepared or significantly under-prepared for crises.
-And my colleagues overseas report little better, and sometimes worse statistics.
+I would like to believe organizations worldwide are finally “getting it” about crisis preparedness, whether we’re talking about crisis communications, disaster response or business continuity.
+Certainly, client demand for advance preparation has increased dramatically in the past decade, at least for my consultancy.
+But I fear there is, in fact, little change in what I have said in the past – that 95 percent of organizations remain either completely unprepared or significantly under-prepared for crises.

 Choose to be part of the prepared minority.
 Your stakeholders will appreciate it!